 Worth $23

-After hearing about my reunion through Facebook, I rolled there in the dead of winter to see Lisa Gehrig.
-They held it on the rooftop of the Westin in downtown Los Angeles.
-Why did they decide to hold it outside that time of year?
+I heard about my reunion through Facebook.
+I rolled there in the dead of winter to see Lisa Gehrig.
+They held it on the hotel rooftop in downtown Los Angeles.

-Lisa greeted me at a table full of name tags, alone in the hallway, just me and her.
-Her girlish figure had blossomed into a woman’s after twenty years, dangerously slender in a leafy gown.
+Lisa greeted me at a table full of name tags.
+We were alone in the hallway, just me and her.
+Her girlish figure had blossomed into a woman’s.
+She was dangerously slender in a leafy gown.

 “May I help you?” she asked.